kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     Error Message for Padawan to Sith cannot be a Padawan.
 -   filteredLookupDeactivate (Customize Opportunities) - Deactivated Lookup Filter for Padawan
+-   filteredLookupDelete (Customize Opportunities) - Deleted Lookup Filter from Marketplace Account
+-   filteredLookupEdit (Customize Opportunities) - Changed Lookup Filter Error Message for Capital City from Value does not exist to Value does not match filter criteria
 -   filteredLookupOptional (Customize Opportunities) - Set lookup Filter for Padawan to optional
 -   filteredLookupRequired (Customize Opportunities) - Set lookup Filter for